microsoft/AcademicContent/Workshop/6. HPC/SLURM Linux Cluster HOL.md

     #######################################################
     </pre>

-1. Switch back to the Azure Portal.
-In the "Access keys" blade, click the button to the right of the **STORAGE ACCOUNT NAME** field to copy the storage account's name to the clipboard.

-1. In **slurmdemo.py**, replace *account_name* with the account name you just copied.
+1. Replace *account_name* with the name of the storage account.
 Make sure the account name is enclosed in single quotes.

-1. In the "Access keys" blade, copy the storage account's primary access key (KEY1) to the clipboard.
+1. Replace *account_key* with the access key that you copied to the clipboard.

-1. In **slurmdemo.py**, replace *account_key* with the key you just copied.
 Make sure it is enclosed in single quotes.
 The modified code will look something like this:

 	<pre>
     #######################################################